-In a monolithic deployment application, components invoke one another via language-level method or function calls; strongly coupled if creating objects with code like "new ClassName" or in a decoupled way if using Dependency Injection.
-Either way, the objects are running within the same process.
+In a monolithic deployment application, components invoke one another via language-level method or function calls, strongly coupled if creating objects with sentences like "new ClassName" or in a decoupled way if using Dependency Injection.
+But either way, those objects are running within the same process.
 On the other hand, a microservices-based application is a distributed system running on multiple processes/services and even on multiple machines.
 Each service instance is typically a process.
-Therefore, services must interact using an inter-process communication protocol such as HTTP, TCP, AMQP or binary protocols, depending on the nature of each service.
+Therefore, services must interact using an inter-process communication protocols like HTTP, TCP, AMQP or binary protocols, depending on the nature of each service.